kareem-metwaly/BeampatternDesign/README.md

 ![expand](imgs/expand_visualization.png)

-2. The implementation details of each unrolled step (block in FLI) is defined as follows.
+2. The implementation details of each unrolled step (block in FLED) is defined as follows.

 ![details](imgs/unrolled_step.png)